elesiuta/pyxargs/README.md

                         file, path, abspath)
   --sym, --symlinks     follow symlinks when scanning directories (for input
+                        modes: file, path, abspath)
+  -a f, --arg-file f    read input items from file instead of standard input
+                        (for input mode: stdin)
-                        modes: file, path, abspath) -0, --null            input items are separated by a null character instead of whitespace (for input mode: stdin) -d delim, --delimiter delim
+  -0, --null            input items are separated by a null character instead
-                        input items are separated by the specified delimiter instead of whitespace (for input mode: stdin) --max-chars n         omits any command line exceeding n characters, no limit by default
+                        of whitespace (for input mode: stdin) -d d, --delimiter d   input items are separated by the specified delimiter instead of whitespace (for input mode: stdin) --max-chars n         omits any command line exceeding n characters, no limit by default